uj-robotics/krakrobot2016-online/python_simulator/README.md

 The RobotController class should implement

-* **init(starting_position, steering_noise, distance_noise, sonar_noise, gps_noise, speed, turning_speed, gps_speed,
+* **init(starting_position, steering_noise, distance_noise, sonar_noise, gps_noise, speed, turning_speed, gps_delay,
 execution_cpu_time_limit) - initialization function.
 Specifications of the arguments:
 	* starting_position : tuple [x,y,angle], where x and y are accurate positions of the robot (we assume upper-left corner is (0,0) and x runs vertically, whereas y runs horizontally) and angle which is an angle in radians with respect to X axis (TODO: add picture)
-	* steering_noise : sigma of noise applied to turning motion
+	* steering_noise : sigma of gaussian noise applied to turning motion
-	* distance_noise : sigma of noise applied to forward motion
+	* distance_noise : sigma of gaussian noise applied to forward motion
-	* sonar_noise : sigma of noise applied to sonar
+	* sonar_noise : sigma of gaussian noise applied to sonar
-	* gps_noise : sigma of noise applied to gps measurements
+	* gps_noise : sigma of gaussian noise applied to gps measurements
 	* speed : speed in units/simulation_second of the robot (speed of the forward motion)
 	* turning_speed: turning speed in radians/simulation_second of the robot
-	* gps_speed : amount of simulation time units to run gps measurement
+	* gps_delay : amount of simulation time units to run gps measurement
 	* execution_cpu_time_limit: total real running time that can be consumed by the robot in seconds

 * **act()** - this is the basic function.
 It is called always after executing last command.
 In act you should return a list.
 For constants see *defines.py*

-	*  Moving : ["move", number_of_ticks] - consumes variable amount of time, depends on the map
+	*  Moving : ["move", number_of_ticks] - consumes variable amount of time: number_of_ticks*TICK_MOVE / speed
-	*  Turning : ["turn", number_of_ticks] - consumes variable amount of time, depends on the map
+	*  Turning : ["turn", number_of_ticks] - consumes variable amount of time: number_of_ticks*TICK_TURN / speed
-	*  Sense GPS: ["sense_gps"] - consumes variable amount of time, depends on the map
+	*  Sense GPS: ["sense_gps"] - consumes variable amount of time: gps_delay
 	*  Sense sonar: ["sense_sonar"] - consumes constant amount of time : 0.01 simulation time unit
 	*  Sense field: ["sense_field"] - consumes constant amount of time : 0.01 simulation time_unit
 	*  Communicate finish: ["finish"] - consumes 0 units of time